ddella/Debian11-K8s/Kubernetes-Admin-RBAC.md

 unset CLUSTER_ENDPOINT
 ```

-Remove all certificates, private key and CSR related to the user:
+Remove all certificates, private key and CSR related to the user with the command:
 ```sh
 rm -f ${USER}*.pem
 ```